asm0dey/de-ds/index.md

 # Business outcomes

 - It should be easier to convert non-customers to customers
-- Customers and should return sooner
+- Customers should return sooner

 <!--
 Concretely, what we want this recommender system to be able to deliver is that it increases the rate of non-customers converting to customers, making this a cheaper way of acquiring new customers.
 In addition, we want to increase engagement and sales among existing and newly acquired customers.